nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-multi-tenant.md

 4. Click on **Save**.
     The user now has access to the tenant administration and to the **Users and groups** and **Vocabularies** tabs of the Admin main tab.
     ![]({{file name='multi-tenant-admin-center.png'}} ?w=450,border=true)
-    The user is automatically added in two virtual groups: a **powerusers** groups for functional administration and a tenant administrators group for administration features.
+    The user is automatically added in two virtual groups: a **powerusers** group for functional administration and a tenant administrators group for administration features.
     ![]({{file name='multi-tenant-user-groups.png'}} ?w=350,border=true)

 ## Giving Access to the Tenant